Filter Rules: Display Dashboards by Redirecting Users and/or Groups

 Confluence is the hub for all the information in your teams, the single source of truth that your colleagues rely on.
 It’s the perfect location to create dynamic dashboards with live information from Jira projects, incidents from Opsgenie or custom charts with insights from Jira Service Management service desks.

 And this power comes with the great responsibility of providing Confluence users the right dashboard when they access to it.
 Dashboard Hub for Confluence provides the ability to define rules to filter which dashboard is shown to either all users or a specific set of users and/or groups.
+Thus, users are redirected to a dashboard or wiki page.
 These rules allow you to:

 Replace the Confluence native dashboard with a custom one defined on a wiki page or by one of the dashboards created in Dashboard Hub.